 How Long is Physical Therapy After Foot Surgery?

 The duration of physical therapy following foot surgery varies based on factors such as the type of surgery performed, individual healing pace, and the extent of rehabilitation needed.
 On average, patients can expect a range of 6 to 12 weeks for post-operative physical therapy sessions.
 Initially, therapy may focus on reducing pain and swelling, gradually transitioning to exercises that restore mobility, strength, and flexibility.
+So, if you’re wondering ‘how long is physical therapy after ankle surgery,’ it’s important to consult with your healthcare provider for personalized guidance.

 The therapist will tailor the treatment plan to the patient’s specific needs and progress, ensuring a successful recovery and a return to regular activities.
 Regular communication between the patient, surgeon, and therapist is crucial in determining the appropriate duration of therapy.